 Drawing on the scientifically-based Gottman Method of couples therapy, I can help you and your partner have tools to handle your problems and take care of them head on.
 Together, we can help you learn practical, research based skills that you can use from day one.

 So don’t wait around for your relationship to magically get better on its own.
 And don’t settle for endless counseling sessions without concrete tools and a specific plan of action.
 Call me for an appointment and let’s get you the help you need for your relationship today.

 Walking into therapy can be an anxiety producing situation, especially if it is a brand new experience and you don’t know what to expect.
 Let me walk you through my process of working with new couples.

-1. Once you make initial contact (a phone call or email), I’ll reach out to you to schedule a free 15 minute phone session with you.
-This phone call does a couple of things.
+1. Once you make initial contact (a phone call or email), I’ll reach out to you to schedule a free 45 minute phone session with you.
+This may seem like a long consultation call ( and it is!), but this phone call does a couple of things.
 First, it allows you to ask any questions you might have, and gather any information that could be important for you and your partner when deciding whether to pursue counseling.
-It is also a chance for both of us to chat and see if I’ll be the best person to fit your needs.
+It also helps me determine if I’m the right person to fit your needs.